karmeev/currency-converter/README.md

 No internal guardrails beyond basic validation are in place for absurd requests (e.g., 50 years of data in one go).

 - 🏗️ **Deployment environments** (Dev, Test, Prod) have consistent configurations apart from secrets and URLs.

+## :chart_with_upwards_trend: Possible Future Enhancements

+1. **Dynamic Configuration via Consul**
+   Integrate Consul or another configuration provider to allow real-time updates of application settings without requiring application restarts.

+2. **Microservice Separation**
+   Decouple authentication and authorization logic from the currency conversion API.

+3. **Asynchronous Caching with Kafka & Background Workers**
+   Introduce Kafka as a message broker and implement background worker services to asynchronously update and maintain the cache.
+4. **Load and Stress Testing Automation**
+   Implement automated load and stress testing (e.g., using k6, Artillery, or Locust) to validate API performance under high traffic.